 1. Implement a way to count hours worked.

-Making employees responsible for reporting their own hours is the best way to track when and for how long each of your remote employees are working.
-Choose an online-based system employees have access to wherever they are, like FingerCheck time clock software.
-Using FingerCheck, remote employees can clock in and out online and on their smartphone.
+Making employees responsible for reporting their own hours is the best way to track when and for how long each of your remote employees is working.
+Choose online-based system employees to have access to wherever they are, like FingerCheck time clock software.
+Using FingerCheck, remote employees can clock in and out online and on their smartphones.
 They can even select what job they’re working on, and leave notes documenting their progress.